vinceumo/todo/tutorial.md

 Now we want to change the value of `isNavOpen` when we click on the **Menu** button.

 We are going to use the event handler 'on click'.
-In vue.js we can use `v-on:`, or `@` (Shorthands) to listen to DOM events.
+In vue.js, we can use `v-on:` or `@` (Shorthands), to listen to DOM events.
 In our case, we want to listen to a click event.
 We are then going to use `v-on:click`/`@click`.

 ```html
 <button v-on:click="isNavOpen = !isNavOpen" class="menu">Menu</button>